BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_viewer.md

-Vaporwear business, Allan and Barnabas had already been discussing upgrading the site to a new and more modern technology stack; and after seeing the Babylon Viewer on the original Vaporwear site, they started to wonder what it would look like to have a e-commerce site that leveraged 3D as a flagship feature built into the site's design.
+Vaporwear business, Allan and Barnabas had already been discussing upgrading the site to a new and more modern technology stack; and after seeing the Babylon Viewer on the original Vaporwear site, they started to wonder what it would look like to have an e-commerce site that leveraged 3D as a flagship feature built into the site's design.
 Allan spent a little time browsing the
 [Babylon forum](https://forum.babylonjs.com/)